 We weren’t so concerned about whether or not the case would be resolved, mostly because that is the appeal of Take Two — the bad guys always get caught in the end.
 The real unpredictable part of the episode was unraveling the potential conspiracy that led to someone wanting Todd dead, and some of the danger that he repeatedly found himself in leading up to the end of the hour.

 Even after faking his death, it turned out that someone still tried to find a way to kill Todd.
 As a matter of fact, they came very close to doing so.
 It turns out it wasn’t someone about the corporate conspiracy; instead, it was his own brother in Hugh who did it out of a desire to take over his life and fill a void that he never could.

 For Sam and Eddie, they had a nice little moment at the end of the episode where she did something nice for him — potentially rekindling his love of surfing.
 We’ll see whether or not that happens.

 What we appreciate is that the series does continue to find ways to use Sam’s fame that are different from any it’s done before.
 Take, for example, Sam threatening the company involved in the potential conspiracy using her social-media platforms as leverage.
 Take Two is a fun show, and having Seamus Dever around for one week brought back some great memories of the Castle days of old.

 Also, remember that you can like CarterMatt on Facebook in the event you are curious in some other information on the series.
 (Photo: ABC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!